 - accurate (nothing is described incorrectly); and

-- complete (nothing has been left out).
+- complete (nothing potentially novel has been left out).

 Don’t hesitate to suggest revisions to your patent attorney and to seek feedback on whether your suggested changes make sense.
 When the final draft of the application is approved, we have the client sign the necessary paperwork, including inventor declarations and, if necessary, a patent assignment to transfer the ownership of the patent application to a company or other entity.
 While such executed documents are not necessary for the initial filing of the application, you will save late filing fees by having all the signed paperwork upfront.